liferay/liferay-docs/devGuide/en/chapters/08-mobile-sdk.markdown

 The return type for batch calls is always an `NSArray`.

-Next, let's learn how to build the SDK and generate client libraries.
+Next, let's learn how to build your custom portlet SDK and generate client libraries.

 ## Building an SDK for Custom Portlet Services

 What if your app needs to access Liferay's remote services?
-You'll need to build the mobile SDK and generate the client libraries.
+You'll need to generate the client libraries to access them.
 You can accomplish this by using the SDK Builder.

 The Liferay Mobile SDK comes with an SDK Builder that generates the mobile SDK